zacstewart/zacstewart.github.io/_posts/2014-08-05-pipelines-of-featureunions-of-pipelines.md

 A powerful feature of scikit-learn is the ability to chain transformers and estimators together in such a way that you can use them as a single unit.
 This comes in very handy when you need to jump through a few hoops of data extraction, transformation, normalization, and finally train your model (or use it to generate predictions).

-When I first started out competing in Kaggle competitions, I would invariably get started with some code that look similar to this:
+When I first started participating in Kaggle competitions, I would invariably get started with some code that looked similar to this:

 ```python
 train = read_file('data/train.tsv')